apache/trafficcontrol/docs/source/api/cdns_name_snapshot_new.rst

 	:CDN_name: The name of this CDN
 	:date:     The UNIX epoch timestamp date in the Traffic Ops server's own timezone
 	:tm_host:  The FQDN of the Traffic Ops server
-	:tm_path:  A path relative to the root of the Traffic Ops server where a request may be replaced to have this snapshot overwritten by the current *configured state* of the CDN
+	:tm_path:  A path relative to the root of the Traffic Ops server where a request may be replaced to have this :term:`Snapshot` overwritten by the current *configured state* of the CDN

 		.. deprecated:: 1.1
 			This field is still present for legacy compatibility reasons, but its contents should be ignored.
 Instead, make a ``PUT`` request to :ref:`to-api-snapshot-name`.